bvenkatakarthik/bvenkatakarthik.github.io/_posts/2026-03-09-Udacity_Intro_Programming-2_Intro_Python_2026_03_09.md

 Note that all the 4 methods above: append, extend, reverse, sort, they all work on a list and they all modify that list and dont return any value.

+[**Mutable vs Immutable**]

+Strings and lists differ in one way.
+We can modify a list (appending, extending, using list[t] assignments, etc), we cannot modify a string.

+Mutable means changeable.

+Immutable means unchangeable.

+List is a mutable data type.
+String is an immutable data type.